Betzy Bromberg

 Betzy Bromberg is an American director, editor, and experimental filmmaker.
-She is the Director of the Program in Film and Video at California Institute of the Arts.
+She was the Director of the Program in Film and Video at California Institute of the Arts (2002 - 2019), and remains in the position of full time Faculty.
 Her work has been shown at the Rotterdam, London, Edinburgh, Sundance and Vancouver Film Festivals as well as the Museum of Modern Art (New York City), Museum of Fine Arts, Boston, the San Francisco Cinematheque, the Harvard Film Archive (Cambridge), Anthology Film Archives (New York City), the National Film Theater (London), The Vootrum Centrum (Belgium) and the Centre Georges Pompidou (France).

 Bromberg studied at CalArts in the late 1970s with Chick Strand, and for many years was an optical effects supervisor in the special effects industry.

 Background

 Bromberg originally studied journalism and photography at Northwestern University before she became a filmmaker.
 Bromberg started making her first films at Sarah Lawrence College in 1977, where she studied both film and electronic music.
 After she graduated from college, Betzy Bromberg relocated to Los Angeles and studied at CalArts under Chick Strand.
 Later, she spent over twenty years working in the Hollywood industry as an optical effects camerawoman and supervisor.
 She began teaching in 1990 and in 2002, she became the Director of the Program in Film and Video at CalArts after the industry abandoned analog effects and moved much production overseas.